 Using the surgery formula, one can then also describe the higher operations of the minimal model of $CE^{*}( \partial \Lambda;V)$.
-We call a word in $CE^{*}( \partial \Lambda;V)$ \emph{unconcatable} if there are no adjacent Reeb chords in the word whose respective starting point and endpoint coincide.
+We call a word in $CE^{*}( \partial \Lambda;V)$ \emph{unconcatable} if there are no adjacent Reeb chords in the word whose respective starting point and endpoint coincide, and \emph{concatable} otherwise.
 We call a chord \emph{short} if it is not the concatenation of any other two chords.
-Finally, we call a word $c_k \ldots c_1$ of Reeb chords (of which none is an idempotent) a \emph{disk sequence} if all adjacent chords in the word have respective starting points and endpoints which coincide, and if when concatenating the chords of the word into a single chord, one obtains a chord of the form $c_{ii}^{1}$ which bounds a disk in $V$.
+Finally, we call a word $c_k \cdots c_1$ of Reeb chords (of which none is an idempotent) a \emph{disk sequence} if all adjacent chords in the word have respective starting points and endpoints which coincide, and if when concatenating the chords of the word into a single chord, one obtains a chord of the form $c_{ii}^{1}$ which bounds a disk in $V$.
 For two short chords $c_2$ and $c_1$ we define their concatenation $c_2 * c_1$ as the geometric concatenation to a Reeb chord, if it makes sense, and as $0$ otherwise.

-\begin{theorem} Let $\partial \Lambda$ be a $0$-dimensional Legendrian in the boundary of a Weinstein surface $V$ and suppose that no co-core in $C$ is null-homotopic.
+\begin{theorem} Let $\partial \Lambda$ be a $0$-dimensional Legendrian in the boundary of a Weinstein surface $V$ and suppose that none among the co-cores $C \subset V$ is null-homotopic relative the boundary $\partial V$.
 As a vector space, $H^{*}CE( \partial \Lambda;V )$ has a basis consisting of the unconcatable words of short chords.
 The $A_{\infty}$-operations $\mu_{k}$ of the minimal model structure on $H^{*}CE( \partial \Lambda;V )$ act as follows.
 The multiplication is associative and unital, and determined by the relations